THE BEST SOUND EXPERIENCE IN ANY ENVIRONMENT

 An Improved Hearing Experience – Automatically

-Widex gives hearing aid users an improved hearing experience across different sound environments – without having to manually push a button to a change programs.
+Widex gives hearing aid users an improved hearing experience across different sound environments – without having to push a button to change a program manually.

 Widex hearing aids are available in a variety of models and technology levels, each designed to accommodate your specific hearing loss, lifestyle and budget requirements.
 Widex’s exclusive Sound Class Technology allows ALL currently available Widex hearing aids to adapt automatically to different situations, delivering optimal clarity, comfort and audibility.